 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

 - A burning, numbness, or tingling feeling that is not normal.

-- This medicine may help the immune system work.
-If you have an infection that you did not know you had, it may show up when you take Epivir.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this medicine.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
+If you have an infection that you did not know you had, it may show up when you take Epivir (lamivudine tablets).
+Tell your doctor right away if you have any new signs after you start Epivir (lamivudine tablets), even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Epivir?